Seitan: The Other White-Meat Substitute

 The quality of the seitan available in stores can vary quite a bit and depends on the type of wheat and seasonings used.
 The best quality is made with hard winter wheat, which has the highest protein content.
 It’s also simmered in kombu (seaweed) and naturally aged shoyu, which adds valuable minerals and lysine.
 Whole-wheat flour also adds additional vitamin C, thiamin, riboflavin, niacin, and iron.

-Seitan is Easy to Cook With
+Easy to Cook With

 As I mentioned above, wheat-meat is super easy to use in place of meat.
 You can fry, stir-fry, bake, use a pressure cooker, sauté, and marinate it.
 The possibilities are endless.